mlrcbsousa/kickoff_vite_rails/README.md

 A rapid Rails 6.1+ application template.
 This particular template utilizes [WindiCSS](https://windicss.org/), a utility-first CSS framework for rapid UI development and [Vite](https://vitejs.dev/guide/), a build tool that aims to provide a faster and leaner development experience for modern web projects.

-Inspired heavily by [Jumpstart](https://github.com/excid3/jumpstart) from [Chris Oliver](https://twitter.com/excid3/) and my previous [Kickoff Tailwind](https://github.com/justalever/kickoff_tailwind) Rails application that utilized Webpack/Tailwind CSS.

-Be sure to also check out [Jumpstart Pro](https://jumpstartrails.com) to save loads of time creating your next Rails application.
-Chris, Jason, and I teamed up on it.

-New to Rails?
-Check out my course called **[Hello Rails](https://hellorails.io)** or my **[YouTube channel](https://youtube.com/c/webcrunch)** for a bunch of free tutorials.

 ### Included gems

 - [devise](https://github.com/plataformatec/devise)